pdwaggoner/pdwaggoner.github.io/Research.md

 * A Batch Process for High Dimensional Imputation.
 Invited to Revised and Resubmit at *Computational Statistics*

-* Applying Regularization to Sort Between Theoretical Claims (with Joanna Schroeder)
+* Applying Regularization for Feature and Theory Selection (with Joanna Schroeder)

 ### Manuscripts in Preparation (Selected)
 ##### >> See also preprints at [arXiv](https://arxiv.org/search/?query=Waggoner%2C+Philip&searchtype=all&source=header){:target="_blank"} or [SSRN](https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=2663173){:target="_blank"}